100: In money

-Most of the world's currencies are divided into 100 subunits; for example, one euro is one hundred cents and one pound sterling is one hundred pence.
+Most of the world's currencies are divided into 100 subunits.
+For example, one euro is one hundred cents and one pound sterling is one hundred pence.

 By specification, 100 euro notes feature a picture of a Rococo gateway on the obverse and a Baroque bridge on the reverse.

-The U.S. hundred-dollar bill has Benjamin Franklin's portrait; the "Benjamin" is the largest U.S. bill in print.
-American savings bonds of $100 have Thomas Jefferson's portrait, while American $100 treasury bonds have Andrew Jackson's portrait.
+The United States one-hundred-dollar bill has Benjamin Franklin's portrait; this "Benjamin" is the largest American banknote in circulation.